brodieberger/MMZero3Archipelago/README.md

 - There are only 160 Secret Disks, the 20 disks that appear in the hub areas are currently not implemented in AP due to how I have the memory reading set up.
 They are still collectable in game, but they are just not going to be items or location checks.

-- Leaving the game on title will cause a demo to play, if Zero collects disks during the demo, they will actually be counted.
-If you are still setting things up, you can get around this by just pressing start once.
-Then, the demo will no longer play, but you will stay on the title screen.

-- Getting a game over will send over random items whenever you enter that screen.
-Unfortunately, you'll have to get around this with an infinite lives code for the time being.

 - Occasionally, the client will send over all locked AP items upon completing a level.

 - Theres probably some more bugs especially with world generation; I haven't really tested this too much.
 Seriously please help out.